WORDS IN C'ËROD

 Wóknă is a place that runs half on P'ee K'äh and half on bartering thanks to their mix of cultures and their close relationship with the Z'sa'Ză-'Bäa across the strait.
 Needless to say, there is very much a sense of community amongst Wóknă locals and visitors.
 Surprisingly, however, thanks to the matter of distance, you may be taken aback that Wóknă is actually under Püertagœ’s jurisdiction.

-Red Rose Teahouse
+Red Rose Teahouse - 3rd Ring

 Owned & Operated by Kat'Cha

 The Red Rose Teahouse is a renowned establishment in Püertagœ, celebrated for its colourful fabric ceilings and curtains, teas, food, its large hot baths and last but certainly not least, its talented girls, as well as boys.
 If you're in the big city looking to relax and enjoy a sumptuous dinner or high tea lunch the Teahouse will never fail to please.
 However, if you are in the market for entertainment with someone on your arm, in a bed, or in the water, Red Rose is your destination as well.
 The two sides of business come together under one roof but separated for understandable discretion.
 After all, husbands have been known to 'eat' their desserts while their wives are dinning in the salon.
-You can read more in-depth about the Teahouse here.

 The entire establishment is inundated with thick heavy incense that has a rather useful effect meant to ensure that everyone 'rises' to the occasion.
 Aside from the hot baths, however, there is even a milk bath for those looking for more moisture of the skin, while a separate bath in the back, which is part of the brothel side, is much the same is used as a discreet way to hide excretions, although this may disgust some, it is a fetish for others.
 If you are grossed out by 'sharing' be sure to book an appointment for the early morning as they spend the wee hours of the morning to drain, scrub, and refill the milk bath.

 Further concerning the darker side of the Teahouse, be sure that if you are looking for rough treatment that is perfectly acceptable, just don't bruise the girls & boys, otherwise, you'll be paying for it in ways you may not want to know.
 If you'd like to explore your sadistic tendencies on someone, find another brothel.
+Do be sure to understand that the sexual services offered by the Red Rose Teahouse are extremely clandestine.
+You must be vetted, and to even get to that point, someone must vouch for you.

-Kāyas̄mud, Library of Püertagœ
+Kāyas̄mud, Library of Püertagœ - 3rd Ring

 An engineering feat, and a symbol of pride in Püertagœ.
 In actuality, it's a challenge to Fawzia-Kedet, as it is a rival to their infamous library.
 This in turn explains why the Senate of Püertagœ okay'd for such a high budget simply for the beautification of Kāyas̄mud.
 The majority of the walls are floor to ceiling panes of blue glass; one of Püertagœ's national colours.Kāyas̄mud is open to both the Senate and the public, although it should be said that the Senate members have a separate entrance and section of the library.
 Should they require a book that is in the main hub of the library, they are more than welcome to send one of their servants to fetch it for them.
 This is quite the common practice, in order to refrain opening up the Senate to harassment whilst in a public space.Kāyas̄mud is a 'bridge-building', meaning that it is built into one of the rings of Püertagœ; the 3rd ring to be exact.
 This was decided upon as the main military barracks is also a bridge-building in the 3rd ring, so that should any theft or breach into the inner two rings of Püertagœ is made using Kāyas̄mud, the military is close by in order to put an end to it.

-The Well Splendor
+The Well of Splendor - 4th Ring

 Owned & Operated by Tai'Lin